 - Wilderness Travel

-We will spend about an hour going over the three topics followed by a 4.5 mile hike through the wilderness where we will reinforce the basics that were covered.
+We will spend about an hour going over the three topics followed by a hike through the wilderness where we will reinforce the basics that were covered.
 We will hike in 3 mile segments while taking breaks between each segment.
 A map of the route we will take is provided.
 You will need to bring:

 - Good athletic shoes or hiking boots